hlaueriksson/awesome-powertoys-run-plugins/checklist.md

 ## Folder

-The plugin folder should have the same name as the plugin, and should not contain spaces.
+The plugin folder should have the same name as the plugin.

+The name should be in `PascalCase`, i.e. without spaces or punctuation and with capitalized words.

 Examples: